Volume comparison with respect to scalar curvature: Introduction

-\begin{remark} If $\kappa = 0$, $V$-static metrics reduce to \emph{vacuum static metrics}.
-Under same assumptions on $g$, Qing and the author showed that $g$ is isometric to $\bar g$ (see \cite{Q-Y}).
-This rigidity result suggests that the borderline case $\kappa = 0$ is not necessary to be considered.
-On the other hand, we can view this volume comparison theorem as an extension of the rigidity result of vacuum static metrics in \cite{Q-Y}. \end{remark}
+\begin{remark} If $\kappa = 0$, $V$-static metrics are in particular vacuum static and hence $g$ is isometric to $\bar g$ according to \cite{Q-Y_2}.
+Thus Theorem A is an extension for the rigidity of vacuum static metrics. \end{remark} 0.2in

-In general, the function $f$ may change its sign in large scale.
-Thus we do not expect the volume comparison still holds for generically large domains.
-However, in some special situations, we can get global volume comparison.
-For example, we proved the following volume comparison result for closed non-Ricci flat Einstein manifolds.
-Here throughout this article, we refer a manifold to be closed, if it is compact without boundary.
+In general, the function $f$ may change its sign on a closed $V$-static manifold.
+For example, we can take $f:= 1 + 2 x_{n+1}$ on the unit sphere $\mathbb{S}^n$, where $x_{n+1}$ is the height-function of $\mathbb{S}^n \hookrightarrow \mathbb{R}^{n+1}$.
+Hence the volume comparison may not hold in this case.
+However, for some special $V$-static spaces, the volume comparison with respect to scalar curvature might still hold for closed manifolds.
+Here and throughout this article, we refer a manifold to be \emph{closed}, if it is compact without boundary.\\